attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 func _on_AdMob_consent_app_can_request_ad(consent_status):
     # This is called when AdMob verified the consent status, either by dospélaying the consent popup and
-    # obtaining consent, verifying stuff online, or reading the consentz string from the user's device.
+    # obtaining consent, verifying stuff online, or reading the consent string from the user's device.
     #
     # consent_status will be an int, where the two interesting values are:
     # consent_status == 1 # Means that no consent is necessary, the user is outside of the EU/EEA, everythign will work